-4 chairs arranged in clusters on each side of front of room.
+4 chairs arranged in clusters on each side of the front of the room.
 The chairs can be arranged around a desk if desired.

 Teams should face the reader/judges rather than the audience

 table or podium in the center for reader/moderator